sheatsley/attacks/README.md

 This repo is, by design, to be interoperable with the following [datasets](https://github.com/sheatsley/datasets) and [models](https://github.com/sheatsley/models) repos (which are all based on [PyTorch](https://github.com/pytorch/pytorch)).
-With some effort, you probably bring your own data and models, but it is not recommended it if you're looking to start using this repo as easily as possible.
+With some effort, you can probably bring your own data and models, but it is not recommended if you're just looking to start using this repo as easily as possible.
 Preferably, install an editable version of this repo via `pip install -e`.
 Afterwards, you can craft adversarial examples using any of the eight attacks above as follows:

     import aml
     import dlm